undead2146/GeneralsWiki/README.md

 of its creation, and the technological dependencies involved.
 Whether you're a developer, researcher, or simply curious, you'll find the information you need to understand the development aspects of the game.

+This repository will serve as the primary source for the internal wiki of the GitHub repositories.
+In the future, there are plans to set up a dedicated website for the wiki, which will provide easier access to the information and help developers and researchers utilize it more effectively.
+The internal wiki will be synchronized with this repository using appropriate tools to ensure consistency and up-to-date documentation.
+We will keep you updated with more details as these plans unfold.

 ### Wiki Structure

 The wiki is divided into several main sections: